-In the mountains of southeast Oklahoma, you’ll find the wonderful state park, Beavers Bend.
-With all the beautiful scenery of mountains, trees and forests, and water flowing through the Mountain Fork River, it’s no wonder that this park is one of Oklahoma’s most popular areas.
+In the mountains of southeast Oklahoma, you’ll find the beautiful Beavers Bend State Park located along the banks of the Mountain Fork River.
+With all the picturesque scenery of mountains, trees, and forests, it’s no wonder that this park is one of Oklahoma’s most popular areas.

 When you visit, you’ll find plenty of opportunities to immerse yourself in nature.
 Take a hike, ride your bike, bring your horse for a ride, take the canoe out on the lake, or do some fishing.
 You can also play a few rounds of golf at Cedar Creek Golf Course located here, or try your hand at volleyball or tennis.
 There’s plenty to keep you entertained when you bring your RV and stay for a few days.

 The best part is that the park stays open all year long, so you can experience it all whenever you want.
-When you visit during the summer, you can expect hot temperatures in the 80’s and 90’s.
-The weather really cools down in the winter though, dropping to about freezing temperature.
-Keep this in mind if you plan to come during the off season.
+When you visit during the summer, you can expect hot temperatures in the 80s and 90s.
+The weather really cools down in the winter, though, dropping to about freezing temperatures.
+Keep this in mind if you plan to come during the off-season as some amenities may be winterized.

-There’s no bad time to bring your RV, so what are you waiting for?
+There’s no bad time to bring your RV to Beavers Bend State Park, so what are you waiting for?

 RV Rentals in Beavers Bend State Park